vincentlieu/portfolio/README.md

 ### **Functionality/Features**

-**1. Navigation**
+1. **Navigation**
    A navigation bar is located at the top of the each page to provide accessibility across the content on the portfolio website.
 The navigation bar provides the user a list of available webpages on the portfolio websit; these links include: Home (via logo), About, Projects, Blog and Contact.
    Depending on the user's current page; the current page will be highlighted in a different color to indicate to the user what page they are currently viewing.
 Additionality the hover effect (highlight) provided in the navigation bar is to provide an interactive experience for the user and also indicate to the user that the element is interactable (clickable).

-**2. Animation**
+2. **Animation**
    Animations are provided across the porfolio to indiciate to the user that an element is interactable, provide a sense of direction or keeps the user interested.
 Animations that have been implemented into the portfolio site include colour changes, transformation or breathing.

-Breathing effect: Implemented on the main home page on the logo to provide a night cityscape vibe like the featured background of the cityscape.
+   **Breathing effect:** Implemented on the navigation bar logo and main home page to provide a night cityscape vibe like the featured background of the cityscape.
 The breathing effect was implemented to imitate the signalling lights on top of buildings for aeroplanes.

-Colour change effect: Implemented on the navigation bar, project cards and about skills and locations.
+   **Colour change effect:** Implemented on the navigation bar, project cards and about skills and locations.
 The colour change effect was implemented to indicate to the user that the element is interactable.

-Transformation effect: Implemented on the main and contact page.
+   **Transformation effect:** Implemented on the main and contact page.
 The transformation effect was implemented to draw the user attention to elements that are important and that the element is interactable.

-Bounce effect: Implemented on the chevron on the contact page.
+   **Bounce effect:** Implemented on the chevron on the contact page.
 The bounce effect is to indicate direction to the user that the elements beneath the animation is interactable.

-**3. External links**
+3. **External links**

-External links are provided throughout the website to direct the user to provide more information that are not explicitly provided on the portfolio.
+   Links are provided throughout the website to direct the user to provide more information that are not explicitly provided on the portfolio.
 Some external links include access to GitHub or LinkedIn.
 Providing external links allows the user to dive further into myself as an individual through platforms on LinkedIn, Twitter or Medium; or GitHub projects that I have worked on.

-**4. Responsive design**
+4. **Responsive Design**

-A responsive design was implemented through the use of flexbox.
+   Responsive design was implemented through the use of flexbox.
 By implementing flex; it allows different users to access the portfolio website from different devices comprising of different screen resolutions.
 The responsive design is implemented to provide better readability of the portfolio's content when accessed from different devices and provides more exposure for users to access the website.

+5. **Hamburger menu**

+   Hamburger menu was implemented so that the navigation links does not overflow.
+Providing a hamburger menu allows a better user experience for those that are accessing the portfolio through their mobile devices.

-**5. Portfolio Variance**
+6. **Portfolio Variance**
    Three versions of the portfolio have been produced and resides on GitHub.
 These branches are accessible through the command.

 `git checkout light`